navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

     tfenv install 1.4.6
     ```

-If you are unfamiliar with terraform, check out this [basic introduction](./intro-to-terraform.md).
+If you are unfamiliar with Terraform, check out this [basic introduction](./intro-to-terraform.md).

 ### Install AWS CLI